 Louisiana law requires you to submit an initial report within 90 days of incorporation.
 This initial report is the first version of your corporation’s annual report.
 You can file online or through the mail.

 Step 6: File with the recorder of mortgages in your parish

 Once you get back a certified copy of the Articles and a Certificate of Incorporation, you need to file them locally.
 File these records in the parish where you have a registered office.

 To run your nonprofit corporation efficiently, you need bylaws.
 These typically describe how you will elect officers, such as a CEO, and when board meetings will occur.
 You don’t need to file your bylaws with the state, but you should have them and abide by them to operate legally in Louisiana.

-Hold an organizational meeting for the Board of Directors
+Step 8: Hold an organizational meeting for the board of directors

 During this initial board meeting, the directors should:

 - Approve the bylaws

 - Appoint any officers for the nonprofit organization

 - Approve any official business activities you need to get started